anbu-05/InnovAct-Hackathon/README.md

   * sensors: wide-angle camera, laser rangefinder, robust processor for streaming
   * form: fixed-wing or hybrid for endurance

+**note:**
-**note:** these are target/spec suggestions for prototyping and cost comparisons — tune to actual parts when building.
+* these are target/spec suggestions for prototyping and cost comparisons — tune to actual parts when building.

+* Streaming & processing assumptions
+    * this architecture relies on **each search drone having just enough processing power to encode and stream one video feed** into the mesh. they do not need heavy onboard compute for complex fusion — minimal encoding + basic detection is enough.
+    * the mesh routing algorithm will select an **optimal path** (minimizing number of hops and relays) so that the minimum number of transmit-capable drones are used to get video from a search drone to the base. this optimization is part of future work (routing + link-budget aware path selection).

 ---